DataDog/hiring-engineers/answers.md

 Your answers to the questions go here.

-Bonus Question: In your own words, what is the Agent?
+Bonus Question 1: In your own words, what is the Agent?
    The agent is effectively a daemon that fills several rolls.
 It is somewhat similar to an http daemon (httpd) like apache, but is much more specific in that it only